energy-coresky/air/apps/README.md

 ### How to install

-Create an ampty dir in the Apache root: `mkdir ab`, then `mkdir ab/web`.
+Create an empty dir in the Apache root: `mkdir ab`, then `mkdir ab/web`.
+Extract files from ab.zip.
 Put in the last folder this two files: **ab.sky** and **moon.php**.
 Open in browser similar like `http://my-apache.local/ab/web/moon.php`, then follow the instructions.

 ### To do

 Only PHP required..
 Install apps from console this way: `php moon.php ab.sky`.
 After finish, you will see opened web-browser with working application.
 Will used internal PHP's web-server and Sqlite database.